 It took seven years to complete the Peace Obelisk.
 A few months later, in August 1970, Bufano died.

 Note: You don’t have to be a guest of the Timber Cove Resort to get a close-up view of Bufano’s sculpture.
-Just park in the gravel lot north of the inn and follow the short path leading back to the obelisk.
+Just park in the gravel lot north of the resort and follow the short path leading back to the obelisk.